IvanPartsunev/NaturalOrigineContentOfCosmeticProducts/README.md

 Functionality of the project:

 Profile in which to store your information.
-Calculation of natural origin content of cosmetic product according to formulation.
+User will be able to store the full formulation in the database for further editing or save only the result for natural origin content of your product.
-Editing calculations if you need.
+This option is given because cosmetic product formulations are intellectual property and users may not want to store them out of a company database.

 Adding new raw materials in a database.
 Editing raw materials.